robertmartin8/ReasonableDeviations/_notes/aswath_corpfin.md

   - in reality, shareholders may not use their proxy rights
   - managers can build in poison pills, golden parachutes, or overpay on takeovers.
 All at the cost of shareholders.
   - post-war Germany and Japan managed this by having a cross-holding system, where other managers remove bad managers.
-- Managers don't abuse their lenders -- otherwise they would try to give to equity holders at the lenders' cost (e.g the LBO of RJR Nabisco)
+- Managers don't abuse their lenders -- otherwise they would try to give to equity holders at the lenders' cost (e.g. the LBO of RJR Nabisco)
 - Markets are efficient and management does not misinform the public - so that stock price is a proxy for value
   - many traders trade on short term prospects
   - many companies delay/spin bad news as possible.
-- There are no social costs -- this is a completely untrue assumption, e.g Amazon's workers.
+- There are no social costs -- this is a completely untrue assumption, e.g. Amazon's workers.

 ## Hurdle rates